Indonesian Tsunami: Death Toll Hits 1,200; Survivors Desperate For Aid

 Detik-detik saat rumah-rumah bergerak dan roboh disebabkan proses likuifaksi dan amblesan akibat gempa 7,4 SR di Kota Palu.
 Permukaan tanah bergerak dan ambles sehingga semua bangunan hancur.
 Proses geologi yang sangat mengerikan.
 Diperkirakan korban terjebak di daerah ini. pic.twitter.com/Vf5McUaaSG— Sutopo Purwo Nugroho (@Sutopo_PN) September 30, 2018

 President Joko Widodo visited Palu on Sunday, inspecting the large-scale damage and consoling survivors.
-He also acknowledged problems with getting aid to the region, and urged people to be patient.
+He also acknowledged problems with getting aid to the region and urged people to be patient.

 Thousands of people began camping at the airport over the weekend, hoping to leave.
-But the airport has only been operating at partial capacity since it reopened.
+But the airport has been operating at partial capacity since it reopened.
 And as they wait for a chance to fly out, people are also enduring heat of more the 90 degrees, with little to sustain them.

 Overwhelmed by the sheer number of bodies to deal with, local and military officials arranged for a mass burial site for the victims, according to Indonesian disaster agency spokesman Sutopo Purwo Nugroho, who says officials feared a prolonged delay could create a new health crisis.

-In addition to travel and communication problems, relief agencies say their response to the latest crisis is somewhat limited by the fact that many staff members remain deployed to Lombok — an island hundreds of miles to the south of Sulawesi, where a 6.9 magnitude earthquake struck one month ago.
+In addition to travel and communication problems, relief agencies say their response to the latest crisis is somewhat limited by the fact that many staff members remain deployed to Lombok — an island hundreds of miles south of Sulawesi, where a 6.9 magnitude earthquake struck one month ago.

+The relief group Oxfam boosted the scale of its response on Monday, hoping to help 500,000 people in Palu and Donggala.

-"Oxfam is provisionally planning a response to reach 100,000 people in Palu city and Donggala district," said Ancilla Bere, Oxfam's Humanitarian Manager in Indonesia.
-"This is likely to focus on the immediate needs such as ready-to-eat meals, water purification kits and emergency shelters."
+"This is likely to focus on the immediate needs such as ready-to-eat meals, water purification kits and emergency shelters," said Ancilla Bere, Oxfam's humanitarian manager in Indonesia of the effort.

-Bere added in a statement emailed to NPR that while access "remains a big concern with a key road cut off by a landslide and other infrastructure badly damaged," she's glad to hear the Indonesian Armed Forces is using military aircraft and helicopters to reach survivors.
+Bere added in a statement emailed to NPR that while access "remains a big concern with a key road cut off by a landslide and other infrastructure badly damaged," she's glad to hear the Indonesian armed forces are using military aircraft and helicopters to reach survivors.

+Another organization, World Vision, says it has dozens of staff members working in the affected area.
+The relief effort includes an infant and child feeding center in Palu, the group said.

+"Food and clean water are in extremely low supply, and many people continue to loot the markets and other places in search of food," said Radika Pinto, area manager for World Vision.
+"Access and security are making it challenging to start distributing relief supplies."

 On Monday, Indonesia's energy agency said it hopes to restore the electricity network within three days.
 In the meantime, portable generators and other supplies are being sent to the area aboard two C-130 Hercules cargo jets, according to Nugroho.